DHTMLX/docs-suite/docs/treegrid/api/treegrid_footerrowheight_config.md

 # footerRowHeight

-@short: sets the height of rows in the footer
+@short: Optional.
+Sets the height of rows in the footer

 @signature: {'footerRowHeight?: number;'}